Text Link

 How to challenge your own biases

 Much like diet culture and weight stigma, healthism is so prevalent in our society that we likely don’t even realize all the ways in which we perpetuate it.
 And we’re all guilty of it.
-But we also don’t have to dwell on the past.
+But it's never too late to change.

-There are ways to unlearn the harmful attitudes we’ve internalized and change our outlook and behaviors.
+There are ways to unlearn our internalized harmful attitudes and change our outlook and behaviors.
 At the end of the day, no matter how we’ve been socialized, it’s up to us to educate ourselves and do better.
 And we start doing better by challenging our beliefs about other people, their health, and how we treat them.

-Here are some questions you can ask yourself in order to challenge your own healthist attitudes:
+Here are some questions you can ask yourself to challenge your own healthist attitudes:

 • How do you feel when you judge another person’s health?
 Why do you keep doing it?